theseas/theseas-configs/README.md

-# theseas-configs
+# Thesea's Configs
-my personal config files.
+My personal config files.

+Please make sure to check out
+the license before you copy this repository. :)